scikit-image/skimage-tutorials/lessons/0_preparation.md

     print(module.__name__, module.__version__)
 ```

-E.g., on my computer, I see:
+On my computer, I see (but your version numbers may differ):

 ```
 numpy 1.11.0